-G3-3.4 (output) Number of organizations that received capacity building services Definition of Key Terms Organization: nonprofit or state/local/tribal government entity Capacity building services : a set of activities that expand the scale, reach, efficiency, or effectiveness of programs and organizations.
-Capacity building activities may also leverage resources (e.g., funding, volunteers, in-kind support, or partnerships) for programs and/or organizations.
-As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable organizations to provide more, better and sustained direct services .
-Capacity building activities must (1) be intended to support or enhance the program delivery model, (2) respond to the organization's goal of increasing, expanding or enhancing services in order to address pressing community needs, and (3) enable the organization to provide a sustained level of more or better direct services after the national service participant's term of service has ended.
-How to Measure/ Collect Data Tracking mechanism that ensures an unduplicated count of organizations who have received services
+G3-3.4 (output) Number of organizations that received capacity building services Definition of Organization: nonprofit or state/local/tribal government entity Key Terms nization: nonprofit or state/local/tribal government entity city building services: a set of activities that expand the scale, reach, ency, or effectiveness of programs and organizations.
+Capacity building cies may also leverage resources (e.g., funding, volunteers, in-kind support, rtnerships) for programs and/or organizations.
+As a general rule, iCorps considers capacity building activities to be indirect services that e organizations to provide more, better and sustained direct services. city building activities must (1) be intended to support or enhance the ram delivery model, (2) respond to the organization's goal of increasing, and (3) enable the organization to provide a sustained level of more or redirect services after the national service participant's term of service has de.
+How to Measure/ Tracking mechanism that ensures an unduplicated count of organizations who have received services Collect Data liave received services

-G3-3.10A (outcome) Number of organizations that increased their effectiveness, efficiency, and/or program scale/reach Definition of Key Terms Organizations: those counted in G3-3.4 Effectiveness: Improved ability of the organization to achieve outcomes resulting in better success rates or better quality of outcomes achieved Efficiency: Improved outcomes with the same level of resources; improved or consistent quality of services with fewer resources Scale/Reach: The scope of a program's services.
+G3-3.10A (outcome) Number of organizations that increased their effectiveness, efficiency, and/or program scale/reach Definition of Organizations: those counted in G3-3.4 Key Terms Effectiveness : Improved ability of the organization to achieve outcomes resulting in better success rates or better quality of outcomes achieved Efficiency : Improved outcomes with the same level of resources; improved or consistent quality of services with fewer resources Scale/Reach : The scope of a program's services.
 Increased scale/reach can be measured by the number of new people served, new populations served, and/ or new or expanded services.
-How to Measure/ Collect Data Organizational assessment tool or other instrument capable of measuring changes in effectiveness, efficiency, or scale/reach at the organization level.
-When possible, pre-post assessments should be utilized.
+How to Organizational assessment tool or other instrument capable of measuring Measure/ changes in effectiveness, efficiency, or scale/reach at the organization level.
+Collect Data When possible, pre-post assessments should be utilized.